 - In a high-powered food processor or blender, add the dates, bananas, soy milk, vanilla extract and lemon juice.
 Blend until creamy and smooth.

-- In a separate bowl, combine the oat flour with cinnamon, baking powder and cinnamon.
+- In a separate bowl, combine the oat flour with cinnamon, baking powder and baking soda.

 - Add the wet ingredients to the bowl of the dry ingredients and mix until everything is well combined.
 Let the batter sit for 30 minutes.